-it is distributed to city homes and businesses through a vast network of underground pipelines.
+distributed to city homes and businesses through a vast network of underground pipelines.

-After water is treated, individual well field. is treated at each Water from each well treatment plants.
-Meriden's four water is treated at one of from the reservoirs Authority.
-Water Regional Water Central Connecticut water from the South City also purchases requirements, the on system the City.
+water is treated, it is well field.
+After at each individual each well is treated plants.
+Water from four water treatment at one of Meriden's reservoirs is treated Water from the Water Authority.
+Connecticut Regional South Central water from the City also purchases requirements, the on system the City.
 Depending located throughout groundwater wells Meriden, and six northeast corner of Reservoir in the Bradley-Hubbard town line, the Meriden-Cheshire